 For First Nations people around the world, land is life.
-It is not just a source of livelihood, but it tells their story and holds their cultural identity.
+It is not just a source of livelihood; it tells their story and holds their cultural identity.
 And yet, in our region, this very stewardship of land and forests is under threat from several different directions.

-Customary land, land that is communally owned and managed by communities who have tended it for thousands of years, is at risk of being alienated for private development.
-The third-largest contiguous rainforest in the world has been severely depleted because of illegal logging.
-And in urban areas, informal settlers are being turfed off their land by unscrupulous developers.
+The third-largest contiguous rainforest in the world, the New Guinea rainforest, is under threat because of illegal logging.
+In urban areas, informal settlers are being turfed off their land by unscrupulous developers.

-Jubilee Australia has committed to connecting these questions back to corporate actors and government policies here in Australia.
-We are increasingly working across the region to protect and uphold customary land, to help identify the factors driving illegal logging and support communities who have suffered forced eviction and displacement.
+Jubilee Australia has committed to connecting this back to corporate actors and government policies here in Australia.
+We work across the region to protect and uphold customary land, help identify the factors driving illegal logging, and support communities who have suffered forced eviction and displacement.